felipetovarhenao/bell-tutorials/public/markdown/18_userfunctions.md

 ## Exercises

-### Exercise 1: A Function with Multiple Arguments
+### Exercise 1: a function with multiple arguments

 1. Write a function that calculates the area of a rectangle: